1Password/scim-examples/README.md

-## 1Password SCIM Bridge deployment examples
+## 1Password SCIM bridge deployment examples

-Here you can find configuration files and best practice instructions for deploying the 1Password SCIM Bridge on various public and private cloud providers.
+Here you can find configuration files and best practice instructions for deploying the 1Password SCIM bridge on various public and private cloud providers.

 ### Before Deploying

-Before you begin deploying the 1Password SCIM Bridge, please refer to the [Preparation Guide](https://github.com/1Password/scim-examples/tree/master/PREPARATION.md).
+Before you begin deploying the 1Password SCIM bridge, please refer to the [Preparation Guide](https://github.com/1Password/scim-examples/tree/master/PREPARATION.md).
 You will need to make some decisions about certain key details, and it also contains ways to avoid common pitfalls.

 ## Automatic (one click) Deployment